-7. In Year 1 of each MOC 6-year cycle, physicians practicing in a country other than the United States and its Territories or Canada must submit a letter with the application from a responsible senior official in the hospital or clinical setting where the applicant practices.
-The letter must attest that they have independent, unsupervised privileges for the practice of Obstetrics and Gynecology, and that the Diplomate's practice of medicine meets all local standards.

-- 8. ABOG requires documented evidence concerning the applicant's professional standing, moral and ethical character and hospital privileges (if applicable).
+- 7. For physicians in international practice settings: In Year 1 of each MOC 6-year cycle, physicians practicing in a country other than the United States and its Territories or Canada must submit a letter with the application from a responsible senior official in the hospital or clinical setting where the applicant practices.
+The letter must attest that they have independent, unsupervised privileges for the practice of Obstetrics and Gynecology, and that the Diplomate's practice of medicine meets all local standards. - 8.
+ABOG requires documented evidence concerning the applicant's professional standing, moral and ethical character and hospital privileges (if applicable).
 This evidence may be collected by ABOG confidentially from administrative officers of organizations and hospitals where the physician is known and practices, from state and local medical boards, from medical societies, and other appropriate sources of information. - 9.
-In agreeing with the Terms of the Application, the physician must also attest online that in the last 12 months there have been no: - Disciplinary or non-disciplinary actions (for example, reprimands, restrictions, conditions, suspensions, probation, surrender, denial of renewal or revocation) about any medical license held in any state or province, - b.
-Felony convictions, - c.
+In agreeing with the Terms of the Application, the physician must also attest online that in the last 12 months there have been no: - Disciplinary or non-disciplinary actions (for example, reprimand, warning, admonishment, restriction, condition, suspension, probation, surrender, denial of renewal or revocation) on any medical license held in any state or province, - b.
+Felony convictions, please or plea agreements. - c.
 Controlled substance, drug or alcohol-related offense, and - d.
-Limitation, restriction, suspension or loss of hospital privileges.
+Limitations, restrictions, suspensions or loss of hospital privileges.